What is an Independent Children’s Lawyer?

 Understandably most parents want to distance their child from what is going on when family law proceedings are on foot.
 This becomes a bit more difficult when the Court decides that the child's interests should be independently represented and an ICL is appointed.

 How parents choose to discuss this with their child will ultimately be guided by the age of their child and their ability to understand what is going on and why they need to meet with the ICL.
-In recognition of this difficulty, National Legal Aid have produced a range of brochures (available in both downloadable PDF format or interactive videos) aimed at various age groups to assist the child in understanding the court process and the role of the ICL.
+In recognition of this difficulty, National Legal Aid has produced a range of brochures (available in both downloadable PDF format or interactive videos) aimed at various age groups to assist the child in understanding the court process and the role of the ICL.

 Get help from a family lawyer

-If you have any further questions about the role of the Independent Children's Lawyer or a parenting dispute in general, you should contact one of our experienced family law solicitors who can assist you with any of your family law queries.
+If you have any further questions about the role of the Independent Children's Lawyer or a parenting dispute in general, you should contact one of our experienced family law solicitors, who can assist you with any of your family law queries.

 Contacting E&A Lawyers